product-security-group/Security_Ladders/README.md

 Additionally, there is a folder called ( GENERAL_KNOWLEDGE GK) This folder contains the business/non-functional skills that are required for each level.
 There are three files in the folder.

-     * GK_Generalist.md - This outlines non-functional skills required for your level
+     * GK_Generalist.md - This outlines non-functional skills required for your level.
      * GK_Management.md - This outlines management specific skills for those positions.
      * GK_NICE_Mapping.md - Like the other roles, we added a generic mapping to NICE.